paoloose/chrome-extension-template/README.md

 ## How to test

-Go to `chrome://extensions`, enable de Developer Mode switch, and click "Load unpacked"
+Go to `chrome://extensions`, enable the Developer Mode switch, and click "Load unpacked"

 ![Extensions menu](assets/unrelated/extensions_site.png)

-Select the directory for this project, and test that the script being injected correctly.
-When testing changes, make sure you rebuild the code and reload the extension
+Select the directory where this project is located, and that's it.

+Verify that the script being injected correctly.
+When testing new changes, make sure you rebuild the code and reload the extension

 ![Reload button](assets/unrelated/extension_reload.png)